DeborahFehr/automaduino-docs/content/en/docs/Components/Output/servo.md

 date: 2022-24-02
 weight: 5
 description: >
-  A motion sensor detects motion within a certain range.
+  A servo is a small motor that can be turned.
 ---

 {{< info-box header="Information">}}